 However, if you insist on completing this project yourself, there are a few things you need to make sure you get right.
 First off, make sure you use quality flashing tape.
 If you picked the off-brand tape that was on a buy one get one sale, you’ll get off-brand results which could cost you big time down the road.

 When you go to install window flashing tape, make sure your window is both the right size and the flashing tape adequately covers the whole seam.
 It is crucial the tame covers the whole seam!
+Also, make sure to check the package for application temperatures before installation.
+This will ensure optimal seal and protection of your window sill.
 If it wears away 5 years down the road you’ll be left with a leaky window and severe water damage.
 So if you aren’t positive you can do this on your own – call a professional.
 It simply isn’t worth the risk

 If you are interested in more reading, be sure to check out our post breaking down the best gutter guards in 2022!